openroboticmetaverse/mvp-webapp/README.md

 ## Overview 🔍

-This project serves as the MVP (Minimum Viable Product) 🚀 for a larger vision aimed at developing a robotic metaverse.
+This project serves as the MVP (Minimum Viable Product) 🚀 for a larger vision aimed at developing a robotic metaverse, that brings robotic projects in one place.
 Utilizing a combination of modern web technologies, this platform allows users to interact with robots through a web browser, fostering a unique and interactive environment.

 ![Image](https://github.com/openroboticmetaverse/mvp-webapp/assets/61633482/b013e674-8629-40a2-a3ab-8722bc8e0bfa)